 - Expressive lighting - Can be used for emphasis of to create a mood or atmosphere

-Consider the kind of light; candle, spot, daylight.
+The kind of light; candle, spot, daylight, chiaroscuro.

 Sound refers to the audio (heard) component of a media production.
 In the case of a podcast or radio production this sound may be the entire component.

-Sound may be used to provide mood and/ or continuity in visual sequences. it is also often used to given an audience an insight into a character's feelings.
+Sound is used to provide mood and/ or continuity in visual sequences. it is also often used to given an audience an insight into a character's feelings.

 Sounds in a film are classified into two types: